• Skip to primary navigation

 Spices - I've used Indian spices like ground coriander, turmeric and garam masala.
 These provide aromatic flavour while not being overpowering.

-Feel free to play around with a handful of spices: ground cumin, curry powder, cayenne pepper and smoked paprika all work well.
+Feel free to play around with different spices: ground cumin, curry powder, cayenne pepper and smoked paprika all work well.
 If you like spice, add some chili red pepper flakes!

-Canned crushed tomatoes - You can also use canned passata or chopped/diced fresh tomatoes here.
+Canned crushed tomatoes - You can also use canned passata, chopped tomatoes or diced fresh tomatoes here.

 Coconut milk - Use good quality, full fat coconut milk so your curry is creamy and rich.
 I really like Thai Kitchen and Whole Foods 365 brands (not sponsored).